Supply Chain Agreements: Consequential Damage Disclaimers, Indemnity, Force Majeure, Termination, Warranty Provisions

 - Interplay between terms

-- Practical considerations and lessons from the pandemic
+- Practical considerations and lessons during the current potential recession

 The panel will review these and other relevant issues: